P7XCKD/NF/Notes Factory/Semister 3/Rough Work/dst 2.md

-Certainly!
-Here is the updated table showing the circular queue operations with `front` and `rear` updates:
+You're right.
+The value `88` should remain in the queue after step g.
+Here is the corrected table:

 | Step | Operation               | Queue                   | Front | Rear |
 |------|-------------------------|-------------------------|-------|------|